RyanBujold/cart_315/Process/README.md

 - Title
 - New mechanics?

-## Final Iteration
+## Final Iteration - "Rodent Rebound"

 ### Question
-- How can I refine the game into a vertical slice?
+- How can I polish the game into a vertical slice?
 - Goals
-  - [ ] Title
+  - [x] Title
-  - [ ] Increase the lenght of the track
+  - [x] Increase the lenght of the track
-  - [ ] Add dynamic lighting effects
+  - [x] Add dynamic lighting effects
-  - [ ] Update controls
+  - [x] Update controls
   - [ ] Fix bouncer placer going beneath the track
   - [x] Allow the player to slow down manually
   - [ ] Add new obstacles
   - [x] Update the out of bounds logic
-  - [ ] Collectible items
+  - [x] Collectible items
-  - [ ] Balance adjustments and level design changes
+  - [x] Balance adjustments and level design changes

 ### Implementation
 - I update the out of bounds logic